The Ballad of Cable Hogue: Soundtrack

-Popular culture
+In popular culture

 Welsh musician John Cale wrote and recorded a song titled "Cable Hogue" for his 1975 album Helen of Troy.

 Tucson band Calexico wrote a song called "Ballad Of Cable Hogue" on their 2000 album Hot Rail, which shares similar lyrical themes to the plot of the film.

 The 2007 bootleg album Cable Hogue Soundtrack, by the Japanese band Les Rallizes Dénudés, has no connection to the movie or its soundtrack.

 Cable Hogue is the name chosen by the super-intelligent artificial intelligence that is a moon-sized star ship in Neal Asher's Polity series of books.